rueckstiess/mtools/tutorials/mplotqueries.md

 On the x-axis we see the date and time of the events.
 This particular logfile seems to go from February 20-21.
 The y-axis represents the duration of events in milliseconds.

-And we already run into our first problem.
+Here we already run into our first problem.
 Most of the operations in MongoDB have sub-second duration, and we can see points on the bottom of the plot, but they are all squashed together.
 Unfortunately, the logfile also contains these writebacklisten messages, that are known to run for (comparatively) long times, 5 minutes.
 We can savely ignore those and focus on the "real" events.

 ### Navigating the Main Window